Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 * Spanish translation by Gerbek and lozalojo merged.
 * Japanese translation by AdmiralNyar merged.
 * Unknown difficulty text fix by DavidCMeier merged.
+* Coming next :
   * Missing sheets (items, vehicules, *talents, occupation* ...) coming ASAP.
+  * Hardening of what has been implemented so far.
   * Lot's of requests for PULP cthulhu, I'm having a look at it.

 version 0.3.1 :